 One of the most important things you have to consider when planning to study in Germany are your expenses.
 Before leaving for Germany, you must ensure that you have sufficient financial resources.
 The costs you should reckon with include the following:

 The latest information about all study-related expenses is also included on the website of the Deutsche Studentenwerk

 How high are tuition fees in Germany?

 The cost of tuition says nothing about the quality of education in Germany.
-Tuition-free degree programmes offer very high quality.
+Tuition-free degree programmes offer very high quality education.

 Important!
-Independent Master degrees, in other words degrees that do not follow on directly from a Bachelor degree, are subject to a fee almost everywhere.
-These fees may range from 650 euro to several thousand euro a semester.
-For international Master degree programmes and courses at private universities, fees may even exceed 20,000 euro a year.
+Independent Master degrees, in other words degrees that do not directly follow a Bachelor degree, are subject to a fee almost everywhere.
+These fees may range from 650 euro to several thousands Euros a semester.
+For international Master degree programmes and courses at private universities, fees may exceed 20,000 Euros a year.

 What is the semester contribution?

 The semester contribution is payable at all universities and by all students.
-Depending on university, it can be between 200 and 250 euro a semester.
-This contribution finances, for example, student residences, the Mensa, administrative expenses and at many universities the semester ticket.
-This ticket entitles you to travel on public transport in your region.
-It costs between 25 euro and 150 euro for every 6-month period.
+Depending on a university, it can be between 200 and 250 Euros a semester.
+This contribution finances, for example, student residences, the student cafeteria, administrative expenses and at many universities the semester ticket.
+This ticket entitles you to use public transportation in your region.
+It costs about 150 Euros for a 6-month period.